Robin Pals Rylaarsdam, acting dean of the College of Science and professor of biological sciences, Benedictine University

 When we look at the expanse of creation in both time and space, we should be humbled beyond measure that God has chosen to reveal himself to us, and to suffer and die on our behalf.
 As the psalmist said: “What is man that you are mindful of him?”
 The bigger the universe gets in time and space, the smaller I become, and greater becomes God and his mercy and love for me, and for every single person on this Earth.

-Jeff Hardin, chair of the department of zoology, University of Wisconsin (BioLogos Board Chair)
+Jeff Hardin, chair of the department of integrative biology, University of Wisconsin (BioLogos Board Chair)

 Psalm 19 opens with this incredible line: “The heavens declare the glory of God; the skies proclaim the work of his hands.”
 (NIV) For the Psalmist, the regularity of the heavenly bodies provides unspoken testimony to God's awesome power and faithfulness.
 The biblical worldview expressed in this poem has several implications: first, nature is objective, and we can study it.
 Second, it is intelligible.
 This provides a rational basis for natural science.
 And finally, it has contingent independence.
 For the Psalmist, the world is akin to a unique work of art.
 In fact, the Psalmist relishes the creation!
 For a Christian, the created order can - and indeed begs – to be studied on its own terms.
 I am a developmental biologist, someone who studies the cellular and molecular processes that underlie embryonic development.
 For me, peering through a microscope to discover new insights about tiny embryos is in some real senses an exercise in art appreciation – appreciation of the artistry of the One who made all things.